ryancramerdesign/ProcessWire/README.md

 - After completing the upgrade test out your site thoroughly to make sure everything continues to work as you expect.

-- ProcessWire 2.4 comes with a new admin theme.
-After completing your upgrade, you may choose a different color theme (if desired) by going to Modules > Core > Default Admin Theme.
+- ProcessWire 2.4/2.5 come with new admin themes.
+After completing your upgrade, you may install or configure these admin themes.

-- If you want to return to the old admin theme or utilize an existing 3rd party admin theme designed for 2.3 or earlier, simply uninstall the Default Admin Theme module.
+### Upgrading from ProcessWire 2.4

+The general upgrade process may be followed to perform this upgrade.
+Please note the following:

+- While not urgent, you *will* want to replace your [.htaccess](#replacing-the-htaccess-file) and [index.php](#replacing-the-indexphp-file) files as part of the upgrade.

+- 2.5 drops TinyMCE as the rich text editor and replaces it with CKEditor.
+After installation of 2.5, you will see an error message on any pages that use TinyMCE.
+From this point, you may either install TinyMCE or switch your fields using TinyMCE to CKEditor.
+  To switch to CKEditor, go to Setup > Fields > [field] > Details, and change the *Inputfield Type* to CKEditor (it may already be selected), then be sure to Save.

 ### Upgrading from ProcessWire 2.2 or 2.3

-ProcessWire 2.4 has two new software requirements:
+ProcessWire 2.4 and 2.5 have two new software requirements:

 - PHP 5.3.8+ (older versions supported PHP 5.2)
 - PDO database driver (older versions only used mysqli)